-INTERNATIONAL MEDICAL GRADUATE TRAINING INITIATIVE – Application process now CLOSED
+INTERNATIONAL MEDICAL GRADUATE TRAINING INITIATIVE – Application process now open to Saudi Cultural Bureau Applicants only

 The International Medical Graduate (IMG) Training Initiative provides one possible route for overseas doctors wishing to undergo structured postgraduate medical training within the public health service in Ireland.
 The IMG Training Initiative enables suitably qualified overseas postgraduate medical trainees to undertake a fixed period of active training in clinical services in Ireland.